yazz/VisualJS/README.md

 - Neo4j has funding and a large customer base, so they should be around a long time
 - Neo4j has a dual licensing model, similar to Coils

-Once Coils has finished the realtime support of Postgres and other databases then Neo4j support can be revisited.
+Once AppShare has finished the realtime support of Postgres and other databases then Neo4j support can be revisited.